 “Huh?”

-“I hear you loud and clear, Terra-kun,” Xeon shouted.
+Terra was confused, but Xeon pounced on the opportunity.
+“I hear you loud and clear, Terra-kun,” he shouted.
 “That simplifies things.
-For this matter, the Council of Elders will judge Terra-kun and Diode-kun’s abilities with a smiting orca catch, and in the event they do not achieve superior results, we shall seize the Intercontinentals’ pillar boat.
-Happy, Diode-kun?
+To settle this matter, the Council of Elders will judge Terra-kun and Diode-kun’s ability with a bachi orca catch.
+In the event they do not achieve superior results, we shall seize the Intercontinentals’ pillar boat.
+Happy now, Diode-kun?
 You brought this upon yourself.”

 “If it’s about being better, I have no objection.
 If you’re going that far, then you will have no problem with our becoming fishers if we win, right?”